onionLad/BitCalc/README.md

 To run the calculator, `cd` into the BitCalc folder and run `bash runBitCalc`.
 The calculator will then be opened in your prefered browser.

 ## Tools & Languages
-The calculator will be built using JavaScript and React.
-JavaScript gives us access to OOP and bitwise computations, while React allows us to easily organize and construct the calculator UI.
-The BitCalc directory will have a shell script that can be run to open the calculator in your browser.
+The calculator was built using JavaScript and React.
+A simple shell script is used to open and run the program.

 ## Features
 The calculator can perform the following operations on inputted numbers: